Lamb homers, A’s move closer to AL West title, beat Giants

 OAKLAND, Calif.
+(AP) — The Oakland Athletics were more than fine waiting to celebrate a potential AL West title.
+They haven’t won a division crown since 2013, so no rush from this happy-go-lucky group of sluggers.

+Oh, but they planned to watch the rival Astros on Saturday night to find out their fortunes.

-(AP) — Jake Lamb hit a two-run homer once Oakland finally got to San Francisco’s bullpen, and the playoff-bound Athletics beat the Giants by the same 6-0 score for a second straight game Saturday.
+Jake Lamb hit a two-run homer once Oakland finally got to San Francisco’s bullpen, and the playoff-bound A’s beat the Giants by the same 6-0 score for a second straight game Saturday.

 Lefty starter Jesús Luzardo (3-2) gave up five hits over six innings, striking out seven without a walk.
 He ended a four-start winless stretch.